 The Office of University Events and Protocol is in charge of coordinating the Commencement ceremonies in Carbondale.
-Their commencement.siu.edu web site provides information for prospective graduates, participating faculty, and ceremony guests to use to make their plans for this special day.
+Their commencement web site provides information for prospective graduates, participating faculty, and ceremony guests to use to make their plans for this special day.
 Specifically, the schedule of ceremonies is noted at commencement.siu.edu/ceremonies.

 For the weekend of the May ceremonies, it is not uncommon for Carbondale lodging to be almost fully booked by the preceding January.
-If your guests are not able to secure Carbondale lodging, there are choices in other southern Illinois cities that may be found at www.enjoyillinois.com/thingstodo/7?rgnId=13 (though that may mean that they will be staying up to an hour or more away from Carbondale for this particular weekend).
+If your guests are not able to secure Carbondale lodging, there are choices in other southern Illinois cities that may be found at www.enjoyillinois.com/plan-your-trip/places-to-stay (though that may mean that they will be staying up to an hour or more away from Carbondale for this particular weekend).